Table of contents

 Downloading a resource file for translation

-There are 2 options to download the resource file, so as to translate it offline:
+There are two options to download the resource file to translate it offline:

-Select the option “Download file fto translate” from the popup menu.
+1. Select “Download file to translate” from the popup menu.
 This action will download the resource as a .docx file.

-Select the option “Download file for translation as XLIFF” from the popup menu (for Premium plan and up).
-This is the preferred option, since the translators can focus only on the strings that need to be translated, no matter the formatting.
+2. Select “Download file for translation as XLIFF” from the popup menu (for the Growth plan and up).
+This is the preferred option since the translators can focus only on the strings that need to be translated, no matter the formatting.

 Upload a translation file

-You can either upload the .docx file that contains the translations or upload the translated XLIFF file (if you have downloaded the resource as an XLIFF file).
+You can either upload the .docx file containing the translations or the translated XLIFF file (if you have downloaded the resource as an XLIFF file).

-For the first option, it is advisable to maintain the structure of the resource file, while translating offline.
-If the number of paragraphs in the uploaded translation file does not match the number of paragraphs in the resource file, an error message will appear.
+For the first option, it is advisable to maintain the structure of the resource file while translating offline.
+An error message will appear if the number of paragraphs in the uploaded translation file does not match the number of paragraphs in the resource file.

 Microsoft Word (Alpha)

 The .docx files were already supported in Transifex with the Microsoft Word (Alpha) file format.
-We decided to build a new DOCX parser in order to parse DOCX documents in a more efficient way and keep any inline formatting the text might have.
+We decided to build a new DOCX parser to parse DOCX documents more efficiently and keep any inline formatting the text might have.

 Migrating an existing Microsoft Word resource

-In order for you to take advantage of the benefits of the improved Microsoft Word file format, you will need to upload the same resource file as new.
-Since the parsing of the file is done differently, there may be a chance that existing translations will not be filled in automatically; in this case, you must copy and paste the translation based on the available TM suggestions in the editor.
+To take advantage of the benefits of the improved Microsoft Word file parser, you must upload the same resource file as the new one.
+Since the file parsing is done differently, there may be a chance that existing translations will not be filled in automatically; in this case, you must copy and paste the translation based on the available TM suggestions in the editor.